dilan-dio4/Keagate/README.md

 * Easily extensible
 * Lightweight and highly performant

-Funds go directly to your wallet via a one-time addresses that is generated for each payment.
+Funds go directly to your wallet via a one-time address that is generated for each payment.

 ## Installation